Skip to content

 Governing boards work together to:

-• developing a vision and strategy for the school or trust
+• develop a vision and strategy for the school or trust

-• overseeing the financial performance of the organisation and making sure its money is well spent
+• oversee the financial performance of the organisation and making sure its money is well spent

-• holding the school and trust leaders to account to ensure that every pupil has the best possible education
+• hold the school and trust leaders to account to ensure that every pupil has the best possible education

-• engaging with pupils, staff, parents and the school or trust community to understand their views
+• engage with pupils, staff, parents and the school or trust community to understand their views

 NGA's model role descriptions describe these functions and set out the fundamental responsibilities and duties of governors and trustees.